 The Department of Rural and Community Development is the main government department responsible for volunteering in Ireland.
 The Department published Ireland’s first National Volunteering Strategy in December 2020.
-The strategy is aimed at the general population and runs from 2021 – 2025.

 - To manage I-VOL, the national database of Irish volunteering opportunities and listings

-- To support companies interested in volunteering
+- To provide support and guidance to companies interested in volunteering

 - To develop and support best practice in volunteering and Volunteer Centres.